cliu248/hf_project_git_repo/README.md

 Run the Makefile by typing make inside the repo directory.
 Executing make clean will remove the report and the .rds files in the `output/` folder.

+##How to synchronize package repository

+Executing make install will restore the package environment and synchronize package repository.